assert-value/assert_value_elixir/README.md

 When you run it the first time `assert_value` will generate it, show it to us, and will automatically update test source if we accept it.

-assert_value requires left argument to implement String.Chars protocol.
+assert_value requires left argument to be a string.
-String, Atom, BitString, Charlist, Integer, Float.
-Otherwise It will raise AssertValue.ArgumentError.
+Otherwise it will raise AssertValue.ActualArgumentError.

 ### Expected Value in the Source Code